Stephen-Kimoi/ic-deploy-action/README.md

 | `test` | Run tests with cargo test | No | 'true' |
 | `gzip` | Gzip the wasm file | No | 'true' |
 | `frontend_src_dir` | Directory containing frontend source code | No | 'src/frontend' |

-## Important Notes

-- The action requires a valid `canister_ids.json` file for deployment
-- Canisters must be pre-deployed before using this action
-- The action will only upgrade existing canisters, it will not create new ones
-- Frontend assets are deployed using the `store` method of the frontend canister

 ## Generating your PEM key:
 ```bash